 Two LEDs, located on the Model 5421's front panel, provide an indication of the Dante interface's status.
 LEDs associated with the back-panel R45 jack display the real-time status of the connected Ethernet signal.
 No pushbutton or configuration switches are provided.
 The Studio Technologies' STcontroller software application is used to configure the unit's operating parameters.

 Ethernet Data and Power Source

 The Model 5421 interconnects with a local-area-network (LAN) using a standard Gigabit (1000 Mb/s) twisted-pair Ethernet signal.
-The physical connection is made by way of a RJ45 receptacle.
+The physical connection is made by way of a RJ45 jack.
 The Model 5421's operating power is provided by a Power-over-Ethernet (PoE)-compliant Ethernet signal.
-For network management purposes the unit's Ethernet interface will report to the power sourcing equipment (PSE) that it's a class 2 (low power) powered device (PD).
+For network management purposes, the unit's Ethernet interface will report to the power sourcing equipment (PSE) that it's a class 2 (low power) powered device (PD).

 Future Capabilities and Firmware Updating

 The Model 5421 was designed so that its performance and capabilities can be enhanced in the future.
-A USB type A connector, accessible on the unit's back panel, allows the main firmware (embedded software) to be updated using a standard USB flash drive.
-To implement its Dante interface the Model 5421 uses Audinate's Broadway™ integrated circuit.
+A USB type A receptacle, accessible on the unit's back panel, allows the main firmware (embedded software) to be updated using a standard USB flash drive.
+To implement its Dante interface, the Model 5421 uses Audinate's Broadway™ integrated circuit.
 The firmware in this integrated circuit can be updated via the unit's Ethernet interface, helping to ensure that the Dante performance remains up to date.